 Visitors can tour the gardens as well as the Ballroom, Balmoral’s largest room.
 All other rooms remain private.
 A fun way to explore the grounds is by booking a Luxury Landrover tour.

-Check online to confirm that the grounds will be open on your travelling dates.
+Check online to confirm that the grounds will be open on your travel dates.

 Braemar Castle